LesMargoulins/Margoulineur2000/README.md

 *   10K variable resistor (for the lcd contrast)
 *   PN532 NFC module
 *   Rotary encoder
-*   one LED bycolor, common cathode
+*   One LED bicolor, common cathode
 *   4056 LiPo charger module
-*   a step up module (to get the battery voltage up to 5v)
+*   A step up module (to get the battery voltage up to 5v)
+*   A LiPo battery

 ## Diagram
 soon